tablexi/nucore-open/README.md

 * [Sanger Sequencing order form and well plate management](vendor/engines/sanger_sequencing/README.md)
 * [Split charges between different accounts](vendor/engines/split_accounts/README.md)

+Engine-specific migrations should live in the engine's `db/migrate` directory and use an engine initializer to add that path to the list of paths Rails checks.
+If you need to disable an engine, you can undo all of the engine's migrations with the `rake engines:db:migrate_down[ENGINE_NAME]` task.

 ## Learn more

 There are valuable resources in the NUcore's doc directory.